antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------------------------------

 This ends the first part of this course.
 You can continue now with the analysis of intra-tumor heterogeneity.
 We hope that this course has been helpful.
+At the end of the workshop, please provide feedback on the course with <a href="https://docs.google.com/forms/d/e/1FAIpQLScy5xoA4btrYfuOOhc5qFKmYkV9_SBv1PQABPgV7eVJY8gk4A/viewform" target="_blank">this form</a>.

 If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl

 The R2 support team.